contagon/handbook/handbook/34-finances-and-audits.md

 * Prepares and manages the annual stake budget (see [34.6]).
 * Ensures that stake budget allowance guidelines are followed (see [34.6.2]).
 * Regularly counsels with each bishop to discuss the ward’s finances.
-* Verifies that each ward conducts tithing settlement annually.
+* Verifies that each ward receives members’ tithing declarations annually.
 * Ensures that passwords to access Church financial systems are never shared.
 * Ensures that the stake audit committee is organized and functioning properly (see [34.7.1]).
 * Is available to answer questions during audits of stake financial records (see [34.7]).